-But before venturing down it, the austere face of the 15th century Gothic Church of Santo Spirito caught our curiosity.
+But before venturing down it, the austere face of the 15th-century Gothic Church of Santo Spirito caught our curiosity.
 Its bleak exterior amid the spectacle of Merano lured us in for a brief visit.

 The church was first built in 1271 by the will of Count Mainardo II, a ruler often regarded as the true founder of Tyrol.
-A flooding Passer river destroyed it in 1419, but the church was rebuilt in 1483 in its present conformation.
+A flooding Passer river destroyed it in 1419, but the church was rebuilt in 1483 in its present form.

-The Summer Promenade – The Footsteps of an Empress
+The Summer Promenade

 Leaving the church we re-awoke to the liveliness of the morning and found Elisabeth Park where Merano’s Summer Promenade begins.
 The park is named after Empress Elisabeth of Austria also affectionately known as “Sissi”.

 Empress Elisabeth was the Princess Diana of her time; a beloved royal member in the 19th century with a rare independent spirit rivaled by even rarer natural beauty.